 Initial steps to take to prepare you for GDPR

 The starting point for most businesses will be to conduct a data audit.
 This is to understand what personal data they are holding in relation to EU residents, where it is held and what processing of that data they are undertaking.
 They should also consider whether they can justify the continued retention and processing of such data.
 One impact of GDPR will be to encourage change in the traditional commercial assumption that all personal data should be retained indefinitely.

 Businesses may conclude that it be preferable to delete any personal data which they do not need for an on-going process.
 Many may find that they do not have the luxury of this discretion as the GDPR will allow individuals to terminate their consent to the processing of their data.
 Businesses with therefore require to delete their data from their systems.
 Businesses which do not understand what data they are holding and where it is stored prior to the launch will find it difficult complying with deletion requests.

 One of the first considerations for businesses will be to review (and almost inevitably amend) their privacy notices and any other information which they use to explain to individuals how they will use their personal data.
 Given the nature of the changes which will be imposed by the GDPR, it is highly unlikely that existing privacy notices will be adequate for the new legislation.

-Once these initial steps have been undertaken, businesses should be well placed to implement more significant compliance review.
-We will continue to set out a series of practical steps, which businesses can follow to maximise the chances of compliance with the new legislation, over the next few months to prepare for the launch of the GDPR in May of this year.
+Once these initial steps have been undertaken, businesses should be well placed to start implementing more significant compliance reviews.
+We will continue to set out a series of practical steps, which businesses can follow to maximise the chances of compliance with the new legislation.
+Over the next few months to prepare for the launch of the GDPR in May of this year.

 If you have any further questions with regards to GDPR contact Carl Atkinson, Employment and Privacy Law Partner, who will provide more guidance where necessary.